-How to save money when you are living on a tight paycheck to paycheck budget.
+Learning how to save money when you’re broke and on a tight paycheck to paycheck budget can be a tall order to fill.
 I grew up hearing the line, “save some money for a rainy day”.
-Sure, easy to say, but how on earth do you do that when you are living paycheck to paycheck?
-Well, I am going to show you how to save money when you have no money to save.
+Sure, easy to say, but how on earth do you do that when you feel as if every single penny you have is already accounted for?

 Finding money to put into a savings account from an already airtight budget may seem like an impossible task, but actually, there is hope.
 Whether you are like me and already have every penny earmarked, or you are just starting out on your journey to debt freedom, I am here to tell you there is always some “extra” money even if it is just pennies to start.